IONOS-WordPress/cm4all-wp-impex/packages/@cm4all-wp-impex/generator/README.md

 - `onDomReady(Document : document) : void` (function, default : undefined) callback executed when HTML is loaded and the DOM is ready.

-  At this stage you can use the HTML DOM manipulation API, `querySelector` etc. to rearrange the HTML DOM the way you need.
+  At this stage, you can use the HTML DOM manipulation API (`querySelector` for example) to rearrange the HTML DOM the way you need.

-  See [tests](https://github.com/IONOS-WordPress/cm4all-wp-impex/blob/develop/packages/%40cm4all-wp-impex/generator/tests/test-impex-10-transform-hooks.js) for example usage.

   > The `Transformer` uses [JSDOM](https://www.npmjs.com/package/global-jsdom) to provide DOM capabilities to NodeJS.
 So you can use everything you know about DOM manipulation in NodeJS.

+  See [tests](https://github.com/IONOS-WordPress/cm4all-wp-impex/blob/develop/packages/%40cm4all-wp-impex/generator/tests/test-impex-10-transform-hooks.js) for example usage.

 - `onRegisterCoreBlocks() : boolean` (function, default : undefined) callback to register Gutenberg blocks.

   This callback is the power horse transforming HTML to [Gutenberg block annotated HTML](https://developer.wordpress.org/block-editor/explanations/architecture/data-flow/#the-anatomy-of-a-serialized-block).

-  **Most transformation work is delegated to the [Block Transforms API](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-transforms/).
+  **Most transformation work is delegated to the [Gutenberg Block Transforms API](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-transforms/).
 This API processes the given DOM and applies the Gutenberg Block transformations of all registered blocks.
 The result is valid [Gutenberg block annotated HTML](https://developer.wordpress.org/block-editor/explanations/architecture/data-flow/#the-anatomy-of-a-serialized-block) as we want it.**

   Using the `onRegisterCoreBlocks` callback you can register your own Gutenberg blocks (including their [transform rules](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-transforms/)) or attach additional [transform rules](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-transforms/) to existing core Gutenberg blocks utilizing [Gutenberg filter '`blocks.registerBlockType`'](https://developer.wordpress.org/block-editor/reference-guides/filters/block-filters/#blocks-registerblocktype).